visgl/deck.gl/docs/using-with-react.md

 - `pickedInfos` - an array of info objects for all pickable layers that are visible, in top to bottom order.
 - `event` - the original MouseEvent object

-## Remarks

-* Picking: The info objects have a number of fields, most interesting are perhaps `layer` and `index`.
-If the data prop is an `Array`, `info.object` will contain the selected object in the array.
-* Layers can add additional fields to the picking `info` object, check the documentation of each layer.
-* Picking happens in top-to-bottom order (reverse of rendering), i.e. deck.gl traverses the layer list backwards during picking.